Work

 What is the Global Talent Stream?

 The Global Talent Stream (GTS) is a stream of the Temporary Foreign Worker Program, run by Employment and Social Development Canada (ESDC), created to help innovative Canadian employers hire highly skilled foreign talent quickly, particularly in technology and specialised fields.
 Crucially, it is not LMIA-exempt.
 The employer still obtains a Labour Market Impact Assessment, but the GTS LMIA is processed on a faster service standard than ordinary streams, and it pairs with expedited work-permit processing for the worker.
-In short, it is best understood as a faster LMIA, not a way around one.
+In short, the Global Talent Stream is best understood as a faster LMIA, not a way around one.
+It was designed specifically to help Canadian technology employers compete for global talent by removing the usual recruitment delays.

 A faster LMIA, not an LMIA exemption